Mrt0t0/NewGreedy/README.md

 # NewGreedy v0.9 - Advanced CLI HTTP proxy for BitTorrent clients
 Mrt0t0 / [https://github.com/Mrt0t0/NewGreedy](https://github.com/Mrt0t0/NewGreedy)

+Cross-Platform Support (Windows/Mac/Linux)

 ### Description

-NewGreedy is an HTTP proxy for BitTorrent clients (GreedyTorrent-like).
+NewGreedy is an HTTP proxy for BitTorrent clients (GreedyTorrent like).
 It intercepts tracker "announce" requests and modifies the `uploaded` statistic intelligently.

-Version 0.9 integrates advanced behavior to simulate realistic usage and avoid tracker detection by:
+Version 0.9 integrates advanced behavior to simulate realistic usage and avoid tracker detection.

-- Detecting completed torrents and applying a smaller upload multiplier during seeding.
-- Enforcing a cooldown period after reaching a global upload/download ratio limit to simulate user slowdown.
-- Logging human-readable torrent hostnames or peer IP addresses for easier monitoring.
-- Performing automatic updates checks against GitHub releases.
+Use it with a torrent client (qbittorent for exemple).

 ### Features